 - Our sturdy stainless steel cage is professionally engineered and made out of a 25mm squared tubing covered with 6mm security mesh approximately 160mm apart.

-- Our GoPro friendly cage is equipped comfortable with steel hand and foot bars inside offering ample grip and stability even when filming.
+- Our GoPro friendly cage is comfortably equipped with steel hand and foot bars inside offering ample grip and stability even when filming.